nvasilev/TenancyDeposit/README.md

 # TenancyDeposit
 Welcome to the "Tenancy Deposit" DApp.
-This distributed app runs on the Etherereum blockchain network and holds a tenancy deposit as Solidity smart contract.
+This distributed app runs on the Etherereum blockchain network and holds a tenancy deposit as a Solidity smart contract.

 # Description
 Tenancy Deposit DApp keeps a tenant's deposit in an account separate of landlord's one during the renting period and returns it after the tenancy contract terminates.